 Heartbeat System

 The Heartbeat is what transforms OpenClaw from a reactive chatbot into a proactive autonomous agent.
+Every N minutes, the Gateway triggers a heartbeat cycle — the agent checks for pending work, monitors channels, and takes action without being prompted.

 How It Works